cacayan2/classifier-DoS-project/adr/adr_document.md

 From an economic perspective, detecting these attacks ultimately support business goals.
 Especially for businesses that offer online services, being unable to provide these services can cause major losses in revenue and customer trust.
 In practice, abstraction of many of the ideas discussed in machine learning development (and vice-versa to machine learning engineers) are not required to be understood by business owners and other clients, but as stated earlier the interest comes from the more abstract outcomes - systems that are able to reliably flag traffic as suspicious.
 Such a tool can help guide manual investigations - something made more robust with structured analysis and careful handling of datasets.
 This reinforces the need for thoughtful data engineering choices and practices in such applications.

 From a cybersecurity perspective, detecting DoS attacks offers quite a few benefits.
 The ability to identify such attacks early can help limit service interruptions and reduce impact of an attack.
-Secondly, recognizing different types of activity allows security teams to design interventions more specifically (Gellen & Weir, 2021).
+Secondly, recognizing different types of activity allows security teams to design interventions more specifically (Rauf et al., 2021).
 Thirdly, collecting and analyzing traffic data helps networks establish a baseline and compare with future data to determine if a traffic flow contains the fingerprint of malicious transfers.

 Another important project goal is clear communication and collaboration.
 This is a group project, and so early on in the project design, expertise and interest were expressed by the members of the group.
 This repository's structure, project board, and communication expectations are designed to help the team maintain organization while ensuring that deliverables are submitted in a timely manner.
 Each notebook or script serves a purpose, and every team member is expected to record any findings, developments, or decisions in a shared and visible format.
 This reinforces the way collaboration is performed in the real world where teams coordinate across parts of an even larger workflow.